 If you are cooking more than one thing, put them on different racks -- or even separate ovens if you have a double oven.
 If you're using one oven, position them so that the one on the bottom rack isn't blocking the heat for the item on the top rack.

 You may have seen a Pinterest tip that suggested lining your oven with foil is a great way to protect your oven from drips.
 Just don't do it.
-Not only can the reflected heat make your baked goods cook faster, can damage your oven.
+Not only can the reflected heat make your baked goods cook faster, it can damage your oven.

-After the oven has cooled down, wipe the interior down with a damp cloth to remove any soot and leave the door open for a few hours to let the oven air out.
-Skipping this step can make your next batch of cookies taste like a house fire.
+After the oven has cooled down, wipe the interior down with a damp cloth to remove any soot, and leave the door open for a few hours to let the oven air out.
+Skipping this step might make your next batch of cookies taste like a house fire.